-Prerequisites or corequisites: CPCA 105 or CPCA 106 or CPCA 128 or an appropriate score on an assessment test.
+Prerequisites or corequisites: WEB 110 or (CSS 105 or CPCA 105) or (CSS 106 or CPCA 106) or (CSS 128 or CPCA 128) or an appropriate score on a waiver test.

 This course will cover the commands and techniques required to create and revise blogs and websites using WordPress.
 Topics to be covered will include basic blogging techniques, working with digital images, hosting, spam and security issues, plugins and themes.
 Real-world applications of WordPress will be the primary focus of this course.
 Hands-on, practical projects will be performed to reinforce the concepts.